kubernetes/enhancements/keps/sig-apps/4017-pod-index-label/README.md

 These goals will help you determine what you need to measure (SLIs) in the next question.
 -->
-- 99% percentile over day for Job syncs is <= 15s for a client-side 50 QPS
+- Jobs: 99% percentile over day for Job syncs is <= 15s for a client-side 50 QPS limit.
-  limit.
+- StatefulSets: the ratio of `kube_statefulset_status_replicas`/`kube_statefulset_replicas` should be near 1.0, although as unhealthy replicas are often an application error rather than a problem with the stateful set controller, this will need to be tuned by an operator on a per-cluster basis.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--
 Pick one more of these and delete the rest.
 -->

-- [] Metrics
+Jobs:
+  - Metric name: `job_sync_duration_seconds`, `job_sync_total`.
+  - Components exposing the metric: `kube-controller-manager`

+StatefulSets:
+  - Metric name: `statefulset_reconcile_delay`
+    - [Optional] Aggregation method: `quantile`
+    - Components exposing the metric: `pkg/controller/statefulset`
+  - Metric name: `kube_statefulset_replicas`
+    - [Optional] Aggregation method: `gauge`
+    - Components exposing the metric: `pkg/controller/statefulset`
-  - Metric name:
+  - Metric name: `kube_statefulset_status_replicas`
-  - [Optional] Aggregation method:
+    - [Optional] Aggregation method: `gauge`
-  - Components exposing the metric:
+    - Components exposing the metric: `pkg/controller/statefulset`
-- [ ] Other (treat as last resort)
-  - Details:
+  - Metric name: `kube_statefulset_ordinals_start`
+    - [Optional] Aggregation method: `gauge`
+    - Components exposing the metric: `pkg/controller/statefulset`

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?